Crowsinc/LiveVisionKit/README.md

 # LiveVisionKit
-A streamlined framework for the real time application of vision and image processing algorithms to video streams.
+An OBS plugin for enhancing the quality of remote 'IRL' livestreams.